Innis N. Palmer

 In April 1861 with the outbreak of the Civil War, Palmer advanced in rank again, becoming a major of a cavalry battalion, April 25, 1861.
 At the First Battle of Bull Run, he led this battalion of seven companies of horsemen, and was again recognized for his gallantry.
 Afterwards, Palmer found out that he commanded the only Union cavalry present at the battle.
 He was transferred to the 5th U.S. Cavalry Regiment on August 3, 1861.
 On December 21, 1861, he was appointed brigadier general of volunteers to rank from December 20, 1861.
 President Abraham Lincoln officially nominated Palmer for this appointment on December 21, 1861 and the U.S. Senate confirmed the appointment March 17, 1862.
 Palmer commanded a brigade in the IV Corps during the Peninsula campaign.
 He stayed with his brigade on the Peninsula afterwards, and spent the rest of the war holding various commands in the Virginia-North Carolina area.
 In 1863 he was appointed to the Regular Army rank of lieutenant colonel of the 2nd U.S. Cavalry.
 Palmer successfully defended a garrison at New Bern, North Carolina from a Confederate attack led by Maj.
 Gen George Pickett on February 1, 1864 and his command linked up with William T. Sherman's army as it drove up through the state in March 1865.
 He was mustered out of the volunteers on January 15, 1866.
 On January 13, 1866, President Andrew Johnson nominated Palmer for appointment to the brevet grade of major general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on March 12, 1866.

 In June 1868, Palmer became colonel of the regiment.
 He retired at his own request in March 1879.
+From 1890 to 1891 he was president of the Aztec Club of 1847.
 He died on the morning of September 10, 1900 of complications from kidney failure in Chevy Chase, Maryland.
 His interment was in Arlington National Cemetery, Arlington, Virginia.

 His son in law was Major General Eben Swift who at one time commanded the 5th Cavalry and his grandson and namesake was Major General Innis Palmer Swift, who commanded the 1st Cavalry Division and later the I Corps in the South Pacific in World War II.